julia4ta/tutorials/Series 02/Files/readme.md

 "category" is the generic food category for the item being reviewed.

-Both the "channel" column and the "category" column are populated using an arbitrary classifications, and not based on any established industry classification system.
+Both the "channel" column and the "category" column are populated using arbitrary classifications, and not based on any established industry classification system.

-"brand" is the name of the company selling the food items.
+"brand" is the brand name being used by the company selling the food items.

 "item" is the food item being reviewed.

 "title" is the actual title of the YouTube video.

 "price" is the price of the item, or meal, in US dollars.
-In cases when a price was not provided in the videos, a price found on the internet was used instead.
+In cases when a price was not provided in the video, a price found on the internet was used instead.

-"rating" is the actual rating for the item given at the end of each review.
+"rating" is the actual rating for the item given at the end of each review on a scale from 0 to 10.

-This data was collect from the YouTube channel TheReportofTheWeek.

-Disclaimer: This data set for entertainment purposes only.
-No claims are being made regarding its accuracy.